SK-EID/dds-documentation/docs/api/api_docs.md

 The status of the hash signing process is checked in ClientServer mode with the GetMobileSignHashStatusV2 operation.
 Note!
 Before sending the first status request, it is recommended to wait at least 10 seconds, as the signing process cannot finish faster due to human and technology factors.
 Mobile-ID transactions will time out in 4 minutes or less.

-This operation is using the document/literal style and is accessible from a new sub-address /v2/?wsdl.
+This operation is using the document/literal style and is accessible from [https://digidocservice.sk.ee/v2/mid.wsdl](https://digidocservice.sk.ee/v2/mid.wsdl).
 New version of the service uses a separate WSDL, and error message format has been updated (see [SOAP Error messages](#soap-error-messages)).

 > **NOTE**: The usage of this method is limited (IP-address based access).
 It is necessary to request the separate access permissions for using it.